Razat94/learn/PowerBI/README-PowerBI.md

 			- Our "report canvas" (center area) is where we add visuals
 			- At the bottom status bar, we can add multiple pages Each canvas portrays a different story!
-				Note: On PowerBI Service, a dashboard is just 1 page.
+				Note: On Power BI Service, a dashboard is just 1 page.
 			- Three right panes (we can minimize or maximize the pane as needed):
 				- Filter Pane: By dragging a field, we can filter:
 					- a single visual